codinBabe/CodinBabe/README.md

 - 👩‍🦱 Pronoun: She/her

-- 🌱 I’m currently learning C, REACT Js and NODE Js
+- 🌱 I’m currently on a MERN journey 🚀

 -  💞️ I’m looking to collaborate on projects